-The total budget required over nine years (2019-2027) amounts to EUR 424.7 million, covering the following items:
+The total budget required over nine years (2019-2027) amounts to EUR 424.7 461.0 million covering the following items:

-(1) A budget of EUR 225 million for eu-LISA which covers the total cost for the development of the programme delivering the five interoperability components (EUR 68.3 million), the maintenance cost from the moment components are delivered up until 2027 (EUR 56.1 million), a specific budget of EUR 25 million for the migration of data from existing systems to the shared BMS and the additional costs for the NUI update, network, training and meetings.
-A specific budget of EUR 18.7 million covers the cost of upgrading and operating ECRIS-TCN in highavailability mode from 2022.
+- A budget of EUR 225 261.3 million for eu-LISA which covers the total cost for the development of the programme delivering the five interoperability components (€ 68.3 million), the maintenance cost from the moment components are delivered up until 2027 (€ 56.1 million), a specific budget of € 25.0 million for the migration of data from existing systems to the shared BMS and the additional costs for the NUI update, network, training and meetings.
+A specific budget of € 18.7 million covers the cost of upgrading and operating ECRIS-TCN in high-availability mode from 2022.
+A specific budget of EUR 36.3 million covers the cost for upgrading the network and the central SIS (Schengen Information System) for the estimated increase of searches that is likely to occur as a result of interoperability. - (2) A budget of EUR 136.3 million for Member States to cover the changes to their national systems in order to use the interoperability components, the NUI delivered by eu-LISA and a budget for the training of the substantial end-user community.. - (3) A budget of EUR 48.9 million for Europol to cover the upgrade of Europol's IT systems to the volume of messages to be handled and the increased performance levels.
+The interoperability components will be used by ETIAS in order to consult the Europol data. - (4) A budget of EUR 4.8 million for the European Border and Coast Guard Agency for hosting a team of specialists who during one year will validate the links between identities at the moment the multiple-identity detector goes live.

-- (2) A budget of EUR 136.3 million for Member States to cover the changes to their national systems in order to use the interoperability components, the NUI delivered by eu-LISA and a budget for the training of the substantial end-user community. - (3) A budget of EUR 48.9 million for Europol to cover the upgrade of Europol's IT systems to the volume of messages to be handled and the increased performance levels42.
-The interoperability components will be used by ETIAS in order to consult the Europol data. - (4) A budget of EUR 4.8 million for the European Border and Coast Guard Agency for hosting a team of specialists who during one year will validate the links between identities at the moment the multiple-identity detector goes live. - (5) A budget of EUR 2.0 million for European Union Agency for Law Enforcement Training (CEPOL) to cover the preparation and delivery of training to operational staff. - (6) A provision of EUR 7.7 million for DG HOME in order to cover a limited increase of staff and related costs during the development period of the different components, as the Commission will also have to fulfil additional tasks during that period and takes the responsibility for the committee dealing with Universal Message Format.
+- (5) A budget of EUR 2.0 million for European Union Agency for Law Enforcement Training (CEPOL) to cover the preparation and delivery of training to operational staff. - (6) A provision of EUR 7.7 million for DG HOME in order to cover a limited increase of staff and related costs during the development period of the different components, as the Commission will also have to fulfil additional tasks during that period and takes the responsibility for the committee dealing with Universal Message Format.

-The Internal Security Fund (ISF) Borders Regulation is the financial instrument where the budget for the implementation of the interoperability initiative has been included.
+The Internal Security Fund (ISF) Borders Regulation is the financial instrument under the 2014-2020 MFF where the budget for the implementation of the interoperability initiative has been included.
 It provides in Article 5(b) that EUR 791 million is to be implemented through a programme for developing IT systems based on existing and/or new IT systems, supporting the management of migration flows across the external borders subject to the adoption of the relevant Union legislative acts and under the conditions laid down in Article 15(5).
 Of this EUR 791 million, EUR 480.2 million is reserved for the development of the EES, EUR 210 million for ETIAS and EUR 67.9 million for the revision of SIS.
 The remainder (EUR 32.9 million) is to be reallocated using ISF-B mechanisms.
 The current proposal requires EUR 32.1 million for the current multiannual financial framework period (2019/20) which therefore fits with the remaining budget.